v0lp3/kapline/README.md

-# Kapline: classification and metrics for apks
+# Kapline: malware detection, classification and metrics for apks

 <img src="./docs/dashboard.png" style="zoom: 80%" >

 ## Briefly

-- Kapline is a platform, that uses machine learning, to classify `apks` (Android applications)
+- Kapline is a platform that uses machine learning to detect and classify malicious applications (only Android apk)
 - This project is built on top of [quark-engine](https://github.com/quark-engine/quark-engine) and [quark-rules](https://github.com/quark-engine/quark-rules)
-- Kapline is a pipeline for the subjects `Technologies for Advanced Programming` and `Social Media Managment` at UniCT.
+- Kapline is a pipeline for the subjects `Technologies for Advanced Programming` and `Social Media Management` at UniCT.

 ## Pipeline